Keywords are the words that people type in to search for information, using a search engine website – such as Google.

 Keyword stuffing is the practice of adding lots of words to a page purely to try to increase visitor numbers or Google ranking.
 Often the words are not relevant or not placed in a natural, readable phrase.
 Keyword stuffing is seen as spam and may result in a website losing ranking.

 - Do not repeat a keyword at more than 4.5% density (about 4 times in a hundred words).

 - Add only relevant keywords – avoid very long lists of words.

 - After editing, read your page aloud to check that it is readable.

 - Google rules are aimed at spammers who are trying to game the system – it’s not likely to penalise a genuine website.

-The question to ask, before adding any keyword is: If I typed this word in to Google – would I be pleased to arrive at this page?
+The question to ask, before adding any keyword is: If I typed this word or phrase in to Google – would I be pleased to arrive at this page?